 ROUND 1: Both sides stumbled through the first few turns, as they were still a bit unfamiliar with how things worked.
 May eventually played a Prize-Winning Cow [base power: 1] that, if left unchallenged, could transform into a mighty Chort [base power: 10].
 Jimmy, however, had a Dol Blathanna Archer in hand and proceeded to nip that in the bud.
 Sensing an uphill battle in the early game, May decided that it was wise to pass, holding on to an extra card for whatever came next.

 ROUND 2: Jimmy was in the lead, but down a card.
-He could pass as to regain balance for the final round, but the taste of victory gave him the confidence to make an immediate push.
+He could choose to dry pass as to regain balance for the final round, but the taste of victory gave him the confidence for an onward, relentless push.
 Nevertheless, he was met with stiff resistance when May produced the king of the Monsters, a giant ogroid known as Old Speartip [base power: 13].
 My ferocious wife then followed up with two cards that took full advantage of having a big beast on the field — Adda the Striga [if you control the highest unit, damage an enemy by 5], and Imlerith’s Wrath [damage an enemy by the power of your highest ally].
 Jimmy’s elves didn’t live long.
 He expended all his cards and still lost the round, while May managed to preserve card advantage going into the final showdown.

 ROUND 3: Between rounds, Jimmy drew from the deck and landed the protagonist of The Witcher series, Geralt of Rivia [destroy an enemy with 8 or more power].
 He also activated the ability of his elven leader, Filavandrel aén Fidháil [boost all units in your hand by 1], and was ready for a fight.

 There were a few decent beasts left on May’s end, yet the most potent manoeuvre was dependent on the ability of her leader, The Woodland Spirit [boost a unit in your hand by 8].
 She just needed a way to finish strong without being cut down by the witcher.
-And that turned out easy.
-Having an extra card guaranteed May to have the last say in the round, so all she had to do was to boost a beast and play it after Jimmy had depleted his hand.
-She sealed the match by playing Morvudd [boosted power: 14], overpowering all the little elves in the process.
+And it turned out easy.
+Having an extra card guaranteed May last say in the round, so all she had to do was to boost a beast and play it after Jimmy had depleted his hand.
+She sealed the match by slamming Morvudd [boosted power: 14], overpowering all the little elves in the process.
 The beasts growled in victory!

 Beyond creative activities and supernatural miracles, God’s power is most clearly seen in his humility, his passion to reach the lost.
 The gospel of Jesus serves as a powerful statement of love to the entire world; it is worthy of embrace and celebration.
 Romans 1:16 declares: